Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Compliance Certifications

 EU, materials, FCC, UL, safety UL, and quality ISO9001.
 Without these open markets; without, shipments are stopped.
+Brands entering global markets should clearly understand the certifications needed for heated apparel before launch.

 Stage 6 — Mass Production Setup